-III.
-Class Policies:
+II.
+Class Policies

-You must be reachable via your eLearn email.
+- You must be reachable via your WS email (eLearn email).
 I cannot stress this enough: you will be notified of any changes that occur to the course over the semester (if there are any changes, that is) via email.
 Moreover, if I need to contact you, personally, for any reason at all, this will be the method through which I contact you.
-Do not neglect to check your eLearn email often!
+Do not neglect to check your WS email (eLearn email) often!
 If a student wishes to email the instructor, s/he can expect a reply within 48 hours except on weekends and holidays.

-IV.
-Important Dates:
+III.
+Important Dates

-8/21 (M): Class begins
+8/21 (M): First class meeting